-Textbooks Provided: Language Network grammar text with assorted anthologies and novels Class Readings: The Scarlet Letter by Nathanial Hawthorne; The Great Gatsby by F. Scott Fitzgerald; Catcher in the Rye by J. D. Salinger; and, The Glass Menagerie by Tennessee Williams Summer Reading: The Things They Carried by Tim O'Brien and Interpreter of Maladies by Jhumpa Lahiri
+Textbooks Provided: Language Network grammar text with assorted anthologies and novels Class Readings: The Scarlet Letter by Nathanial Hawthorne; The Great Gatsby by F. Scott Fitzgerald; Catcher in the Rye by J. D. Salinger; and, The Glass Menagerie by Tennessee Williams

+Summer Reading: Interpreter of Maladies by Jhumpa Lahiri